You can use the search operators AND, OR and NOT to combine search terms. These are the most commonly known and used boolean operators.

 • After the preliminary search type you should expand your keywords.
 Eventually, you may have 10 or more different keywords that you can try in a combination of 2 to 3 at a time in the different databases.
 Remember different keywords will give optimum results in different databases.

-• Look at the keywords or subject terms in relevant articles in your results (these are usually listed in the result summaries under the title) and consider adding these to your search keyword list - also you can just click on the title of the article to get a fuller list of keywords used
+• Look at the keywords or subject terms in relevant articles in your results and consider adding these to your search keyword list.

 • In some databases certain SUBJECT searches will be suggested depending on your initial search which can be very helpful.
 Remember a SUBJECT is what the main topic of an article is, so all the results will be relevant.
 In EBSCO simply click on the subject thesaurus or Subject Major heading on the left of the main screen